Diapers Keep Slipping – What Can I Do?

 Photo by @ablondegirlsjourney

-Maybe it has happened to you as well: You pick up your child from their crib and notice the diaper is only covering half of their bottom.
-Maybe you are lucky and the diaper is still dry, but perhaps the whole bed is already wet.
-The same during the day: does your baby start to crawl or even take their first steps?
-As soon as more movement is introduced to the daily routine, diapers are put under more strain.
-It often happens that diapers slip or open up during the day.
-They slide down or have so much room between the legs that everything misses its mark as soon as your child moves.
+The same thing during the day: Your baby starts crawling or even takes the first steps?
+As soon as there is more movement in the daily routine, the diapers are more challenged.
+So it often happens during the day that diapers slip or open.
+They slide down or have so much leeway between the legs that everything spills out as soon as your child moves.

 - The size of the diaper